Distributed Nash Equilibrium Seeking over Time-Varying Directed Communication Networks: Problem Formulation

 \subsection{Graph-constrained Agents' Interactions}

-In this paper, we focus on the setting where the agents' interactions over time are constrained by a sequence of directed time-varying communication graphs.
-When the agents interact at time $k$, their interactions are constrained by a directed graph $\G_k=([m],\E_k)$, where the set of nodes is the agent set $[m]$ and $\E_k$ is the set of directed links.
-The directed link $(j,i)$ indicates that agent $i$ can receive information from agent $j$.
+This paper focuses on the partial-decision information scenario, where a sequence of directed time-varying communication graphs constrains agents' interactions over time.
+At time $k$, agents' interactions are constrained by the directed graph $\bbG_k=([m],\E_k)$, where $[m]$ is the agent set and $\E_k$ is the set of directed links.
+The directed link $(j,i)\in\E_k$ indicates that agent $i$ can receive information from agent $j$ at time $k$.
+We assume that every node has a self-loop in each graph $\bbG_k$, so that the neighbor sets $\cNinik$ and $\cNoutik$ contain agent $i$ at all times.
+Specifically, we use the following assumption. \begin{assumption} Each graph $\bbG_k=([m],\E_k)$ is strongly connected and has a self-loop at every node $i\in[m]$. \end{assumption}

+Intuitively, Assumption~\ref{asum-graphs} implies that each agent can communicate with itself (self-loops) and that the graph is not fragmented into disconnected components, since every node is reachable from every other node (strongly-connected).

+\begin{remark} Assumption~\ref{asum-graphs} can be relaxed by considering a $B$-strongly-connected graph sequence, where it is assumed that there exists an integer $B\ge 1$ such that the graph with edge set $\E^B_k=\bigcup_{i=kB}^{(k+1)B-1}\E_i$ is strongly connected for every $k\ge 0$. \end{remark}

+Associated with each graph $\bbG_k$ is the weight matrix $W_k$ that is compliant with the connectivity structure of $\bbG_k$, as follows:

+We make the following assumption regarding the matrices $W_k$: \begin{assumption} For each $k\ge0$, the weight matrix $W_k$ is row-stochastic and compatible with the graph $\bbG_k$ i.e., it satisfies relation~\eqref{eq-mat-compat}.
+Moreover, there exists a scalar $w>0$ such that ${\min}^{+}(W_k)\ge w$ for all $k\ge 0$. \end{assumption}

+\begin{remark} The knowledge of $w$ can be ensured as follows: each agent needs to know the total number $m$ of agents in the system.
+Without additional graph information, agents can be instructed to use the minimal weight $w=1/m$.
+If more information is available, such as the maximum in-degree $d$ of the nodes (agents) in any of the communication graphs, then agents can be instructed to use $w=1/(d+1)$. \end{remark}

+\begin{remark} Every agent $i$ controls the entries in the $i$th row of $W_k$, which does not require any coordination of the weights among the agents.
+In fact, balancing the weights \cite{Bianchi_2021} would require some coordination among the agents, which we avoid imposing in this paper. \end{remark}